hsoft/gentoo-ego-vendor-update/README.md

 * Assumes github.
 Either the dependency line is in the `github.com/foo/bar <hash>` form or in the `some-name <hash> github.com/foo/bar` one.
 * Github limits access to its API to 60 requests per hour.

+## Generate EGO_VENDOR from source

+Manually updating `EGO_VENDOR`, even with `update_ego_vendor.sh` was becoming tiresome when the package would add new dependencies with lots of sub-dependencies, so I created a whole new script with a new approach: `extract_ego_vendor.sh`.

+To use this script, you must first create yourself an empty directory and set your `GOPATH` env variable to that path.
+Then, use `go get` or whatever else you need and ;et it fetch its dependencies.
+Then call `extract_ego_vendor.sh` with one argument: a path inside your `GOROOT` that has the `github.com`, `gopkg.in` and `golang.org` subdirectories.

+You will then get a neat `EGO_VENDOR` output.

+For now, this has only been tested with `lxc/lxd`.